cypress-io/cypress-documentation/content/guides/component-testing/component-framework-configuration.md

 <Alert type="info">

-Currently Cypress does not officially suppoort Component Testing with Angular, but this is planned for a future release.
+Currently Cypress does not officially support Component Testing with Angular, but this is planned for a future release.
 Until then, users may roll their own solution with a
 [custom `cy.mount()` command](/api/commands/mount#Creating-a-New-cy-mount-Command),